onzfonz/comp227/src/content/4/en/part4a.md

 To keep your development productive, configure the application to be executed with ***nodemon***.
 You can create a new database for your application with MongoDB Atlas, or use the same database from the previous part's exercises.

-Verify that it is possible to add blogs to the list with Postman or the VS Code REST client and that the application returns the added blogs at the correct endpoint.
+Verify that it is possible to add shows to the list with Postman or the WebStorm REST client and that the application returns the added shows at the correct endpoint.

-#### 4.2 Blog list, step2
+#### 4.2 Show list, step2

 Refactor the application into separate modules as shown earlier in this part of the course material.